-Oracle Database offers two different approaches for accessing SQL data from Java: JDBC and SQLJ.
-JDBC is available on both client and server, whereas SQLJ is available only on the client.
+Oracle Database offers JDBC for accessing SQL data from Java on both the client and server.

 JDBC Drivers

 JDBC is a database access protocol that enables you to connect to a database and run SQL statements and queries to the database.